PEMF Technology Pain Relief: Get $55 off Oska Pulse!

 Having chronic migraine since the age of 9, I surely get it, and there are some things that we just cannot control.
 But throughout the website, we focus on the many variables that can contribute to headaches and other areas of fibromyalgia pain and the areas where we can be more proactive to at least lessen or decrease the severity of pain.
 (NOTE: Refer to headache article link below.)

-With fibromyalgia, there can be a few different causes, and often times there is a dysfunction in the hypothalamus, pituitary and adrenal functions.
+With fibromyalgia, there can be a few different root causes, and in addition there can be a dysfunction in the hypothalamus, pituitary and adrenal functions.

 And although female hormones or lack thereof can also exacerbate temperature imbalance and hot flashes, we are talking more the everyday dysregulation in fibromyalgia itself.